manikanta-suru/Basic-Interview-Questions-for-Windows-S-erver-L1-L2-Profile-and-Vmware/Troubleshooting macOS: Expert Tips and Techniques.md

-Certainly!
-Here are the answers to the troubleshooting questions for macOS:

 ### 1. What steps would you take if a Mac is running slowly?
 - **Check Activity Monitor:** Identify and close resource-intensive applications or processes.
 - **Free Up Disk Space:** Remove unnecessary files and applications.